How long do you have to wait before you can start running postpartum?

 How Running Form Affects Your Pelvic Floor Postpartum

 Most of us aren’t going to be able to jump right back to running as we did pre-baby.
 Thanks to all the changes resulting from growing and birthing a baby, it’s imperative to also look at your form.
-Taking some time to “get back to the basics” is really going to help you long-term.
+Taking some time to “get back to the basics” is going to help you out long-term.

 Common Postpartum Running Mistakes